Last updated: March 22, 2021

 This Policy does not apply to:

 - Participants in our offender monitoring programs.
-We collect and process program participants’ Personal Information strictly as a service provider to our customers (who are typically government agencies charged with supervising program participants).
+We collect and process program participants’ Personal Information strictly as a service provider to our customers (who are typically government agencies or service partners charged with supervising program participants).
 That collection and processing is directed by our customers and governed by the terms of our agreements with them.
 If you are a program participant, please contact your supervising agency to request information about their privacy practices and to exercise rights regarding your Personal Information.

 - Our employees, contractors and job applicants.
 We provide separate privacy notices to these individuals where required by applicable law.